 Cool Horse: Aslan, who even can survive being shot with multiple arrows.

-Creepy Child: Jude after Nakia drugs him with her magic water, to prevent him from clearing Yuri's name of a murder charge.
+Creepy Child: Juda after Nakia drugs him with her magic water, to prevent him from clearing Yuri's name of a murder charge.

 Dark-Skinned Blond: User Ramses, and presumably most of his sisters under their wigs, like Nefert.
 In the "what if" picture of Nefert and Rusafa, this is confirmed.